ktaranov/sqlserver-kit/SSMS/SSMS_Addins.md

  - Set team policies for check outs and locks
  - Apply changes with dependency aware scripts
  - Create and apply label from source control

+<a id="apexsql-unit-test"></a>
+## ApexSQL Unit Test
+Download page: [ApexSQL Unit Test]<br/>
+Release date: 2017-08-22<br/>
+Support Version: 2008/2012/2014/2016/2017<br/>
+Developer: ApexSQL tools<br/>
+Free version: No<br/>
+Price: $499

+ - Integrate SQL unit testing directly into SSMS
+ - Install and manage [tSQLt](http://tsqlt.org/) from multiple sources
+ - Create and organize test classes
+ - Automate test execution using the CLI
+ - Create and organize unit tests
+ - Write tests using T-SQL
+ - Run tests with a single click
+ - Manage all tests with a single form

 <a id="spotlight-developer"></a>